bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 With the above stated benefits, it’s certainly worthwhile to understand the nitty-gritty of Essbase, its benefits, features and applications.
 This lab intends towards providing a holistic view of Essbase, its features, and applications.

+Note: The steps going forward will have to followed in a windows operating system

 ### Step 1 - Installing Smartview Plugin

 #### Smart View Prerequisites